-(4) Data not available.
+(5) Data not available.

-governments, including the District, may be subject to fee increases of between 2 percent and 5 percent of payroll beginning as early as 2010 and a change in the method used for smoothing portfolio losses.
+periods and the effect of the market downturn in October 2008 would be unknown until investment returns are evaluated for the Fiscal Year 2008-09.
+Further, CalPERS stated that its employer rate stabilization policy reduces the volatility of employer rates by spreading market gains and losses over fifteen years in order to reduce the impact of short term market volatility on employer rates.
+In December 2008, due to continued declines in the value of its investments, CalPERS stated that State and local governments, including the District, may be subject to employer rate increases of between 2 percent and 5 percent of payroll beginning as early as 2010 and a change in the method used for smoothing portfolio losses.
 Any rate increase depends upon the final CalPERS portfolio performance through June 30, 2009.